Superalgos/Superalgos/README.md

 ## Welcome Tutorial

 Once the app finishes loading, an interactive tutorial takes you by the hand and walks you all around the system while you learn the basic skills required to use the interface, mine data, backtest strategies, and even run a live trading session.
 It is highly recommended you follow the tutorial until the end, as it is carefully crafted to make your onboarding as easy as possible.
+In fact, tutorials are the absolute best way to tackle the learning curve.
+You should do all tutorials before you start exploring other avenues on your own.

-# Full Instalation Guide
+## Full Instalation Guide

 If you need more detailed, step-by-step instructions on how to install Superalgos, find them at the [Documentation Site](https://docs.superalgos.org/suite-download-and-set-up.html)

+## Docker Deployments

+We haven't tested containerized deployments, but many people in the community have.
+Worth noting is the fact that Superalgos doesn't touch anything outside the Superalgos folder.
+To uninstall, delete the folder.

 # What is Superalgos?